 - Pool Alarms: Pool alarms are designed to detect the splash that occurs if a child falls into a pool.
 A recent CPSC study looked at three types of pool alarms: floating alarms that detect waves on the surface; underwater alarms that detect waves under the surface; and a wrist band alarm, which is worn by a child and alarms when exposed to water.

-CPSC’s tests showed that underwater alarms were the most consistent performers.
+Consumer Product Safety Commission tests showed that underwater pool alarms were the most consistent performers.
 The underwater sensors used by these devices alarmed more consistently and are less likely to false alarm.
 When a test object, intended to simulate the weight of a small child, was pushed into a pool, the underwater sensors detected it most reliably.
 Another advantage of underwater alarms is that they can be used in conjunction with pool covers, whereas surface alarms cannot.

 When purchasing a pool alarm, always buy the type that includes a remote receiver alarm inside the house.
 Although slightly more expensive, the additional cost is well worth it.
 Remote receivers allow you to monitor the pool from inside the home, even with a door closed or air conditioning on.